aiven/devportal/docs/products/clickhouse/howto/connect-to-ch-service.rst

 Connect to a ClickHouse® cluster
 ================================

-You can connect to a ClickHouse® cluster with the ClickHouse® client.
+It's recommended to connect to a ClickHouse® cluster with the ClickHouse® client.

 Use the ClickHouse® client
 --------------------------